Ogg's Torsion conjecture: Fifty years later: Rational points on : three perspectives

 \vv where $i_0,i_1$ are (as above) the modular parametrization of $E_0,E_1$, and is an isogeny.
-Since $ \{E_0\times E_1\}({\Q})$ is---by the data above---a group isomorphic to ${\Z}\times{\Z}/3{\Z}$ (contained in a cyclic group of order three times the elliptic curve $E_1$) we see that the Zariski closure of the group of ${\Q}$-rational points $J_0(37)({\Q})$ is an algebraic subgroup in $J_0(37)$ of codimension $1$ so can intersect only finitely with $X_0(37)$---giving that $X_0(37)(\Q)$ is finite. \vv \item {\bf(The projection to $E_0$ gets us the precise set of ${\Q}$-rational points)}\vv The cusp ${\bf \infty}\in X_0(37)$ is a ${\Q}$-rational point, as are the four points
+Since $ \{E_0\times E_1\}({\Q})$ is---by the data above---a group isomorphic to ${\Z}\times{\Z}/3{\Z}$ (contained in a cyclic group of order three times the elliptic curve $E_1$) we see that the Zariski closure of the group of ${\Q}$-rational points $J_0(37)({\Q})$ is an algebraic subgroup in $J_0(37)$ of codimension $1$ so can intersect only finitely with $X_0(37)$---giving that $X_0(37)(\Q)$ is finite. \vv